 Thermoplastic Rubber (TPR) resin is actually a mixture of plastic and rubber, and it’s easy to use in the injection molding process.
 It has outstanding chemical and weather resistance and high impact strength.
 Because of this, TPR is used in many types of fluid dispensers, flexible hoses, catheters, and other places containing different liquids, including acid.

 You can find this recyclable material in medical catheters, suspension bushings and headphone cables.
 Thermoplastic rubber is also known as thermoplastic elastomer (TPE).

 Full Injection Molding Material List

-We hope this brief overview helped you to understand some of the most popular injection molding plastic types, their properties and applications.
+We hope this brief overview helped you to understand some of the most popular kinds of injection molding resins as well as their properties and applications.
 Please note that we can work with you to modify all of these materials with lubricants, glass fibers and UV stabilizers to suit your unique project needs.

-Here, you can check out our full material list for plastic injection molding.
-You can also explore the most common injection molding defects and their solutions in our recent article.
-Ready to collaborate with us on your next manufacturing project?
-Request a free quote today!
+You can also explore the most common injection molding defects and how to handle them.
+Are you ready to collaborate with us on your next manufacturing project?
+Request a quote today!